brown9804/MicrosoftCloudEssentialsHub/0_Azure/5_DataProtectionMng/0_Purview/0_DLP_Overview.md

 | **Federated Governance**    | Adopt a federated governance approach to distribute data governance responsibilities across the organization. |
 | **Data Quality and Trust**  | Enhance data quality and trustworthiness by implementing governance-focused actions and creating source-of-truth data products. |
 | **Business Value Creation** | Align data governance with business practices to unlock business value and make data more accessible and useful for decision-making. |

+## Query an SQL database with Azure Purview

+1. **Register the Data Source**:
+   - Open the Microsoft Purview governance portal.
+   - Register your Azure SQL Database as a data source.
+This involves providing the necessary credentials and permissions.
+2. **Configure Access**: Ensure that the Purview managed identity has the required permissions on your SQL database.
+This typically involves creating a user in your SQL database and assigning the appropriate roles.
+3. **Run a Scan**: In the Purview portal, create and run a scan on your registered SQL database.
+This will extract metadata and classify the data based on predefined or custom rules.
+4. **Explore the Data**: Once the scan is complete, you can explore the data classifications, lineage, and other insights provided by Purview.
+This helps in understanding the structure and content of your data.
+5. **Query the Data**: Use the query editor in the Azure portal to connect to your SQL database and run queries.
+Navigate to your SQL database in the Azure portal, select the query editor, and provide your credentials to start querying.